-- 1.1 The NHS Resolution (NHSR) which wasformally known as the NHS Litigation Authority is a Special Health Authority that was established in 1995.
-The NHSR handles negligence claims made against NHS organisations, and as such manages: - Clinical Negligence Scheme for Trusts (CNST); - Liabilities to Third Parties Scheme (LTPS); and - Property Expenses Scheme (PES). - 1.2 Clinical claims arising out of incidents occurring after 1 April 1995 are handled under CNST, a voluntary risk-pooling scheme for NHS trusts and Foundation trusts.
-Claims relating to incidents from before April 1995 are handled under the "Existing Liabilities Scheme" (ELS), now funded centrally by the Department of Health. - 1.3 Non-clinical claims are handled under LTPS and PES.
-These two schemes are collectively known as the Risk Pooling Schemes for Trusts (RPST) and cover claims relating to incidents arising after 1 April 1999. - 1.4 Yorkshire Ambulance Service NHS Trust is a member of the NHSR schemes and pays an annual contribution (premium) to the relevant schemes, which are similar to insurance.
-The Trust aims to manage all claims brought against the Trust or its employees, in accordance with NHSLA Scheme rules and guidance.
+- 1.1 NHS Resolution ("NHSR") which was formally known as the NHS Litigation Authority is a Special Health Authority that was established in 1995.
+NHSR handles negligence claims made against NHS organisations, and as such manages: - Clinical Negligence Scheme for Trusts ("CNST") - Liabilities to Third Parties Scheme ("LTPS") - Property Expenses Scheme ("PES") - 1.2 Clinical claims arising out of incidents occurring after 1 April 1995 are handled under CNST; a voluntary risk-pooling scheme for NHS Trusts and Foundation Trusts.
+Claims relating to incidents from before 1 April 1995 are handled under the Existing Liabilities Scheme ("ELS") and are funded centrally by the Department of Health and Social Care. - 1.3 Non-clinical claims are handled under LTPS and PES.
+These two schemes are collectively known as the Risk Pooling Schemes for Trusts ("RPST") and cover claims relating to incidents arising after 1 April 1999. - 1.4 Yorkshire Ambulance Service NHS Trust is a member of NHSR schemes and pays an annual contribution (premium) to the relevant schemes, which are similar to insurance.
+The Trust aims to manage all claims brought against the Trust or its employees, in accordance with NHSR Scheme rules and guidance.

-2.0 Purpose
+2.0 Purpose / Scope

-- 2.1 The Claims Management Policy is designed to provide structure and clarity around the process for receiving, investigating, responding and reporting on all claims handled by the Trust. - 2.2 This policy is part of the organisation's internal control system and provides assurance to the Board that robust procedures are in place to mitigate the risks associated with the management of claims.
-Key elements of the process include investigations, data analysis and reports, which can provide a valuable source of learning, in order to improve the quality of care and the safety of staff, patients and others affected by the activities of the Trust.
+- 2.1 The Claims Management Policy is designed to provide structure and clarity around the process for receiving, investigating, responding, and reporting on all claims handled by the Trust. - 2.2 This policy is part of the organisation's internal control system and provides assurance to the Board that robust procedures are in place to mitigate the risks associated with the management of claims.
+Key elements of the process include investigations, data analysis and reports, which can provide a valuable source of learning, to improve the quality of care and the safety of staff, patients and others affected by the activities of the Trust.

-3.0 NHS Resolution Membership Schemes

-Clinical Negligence Scheme for Trusts (CNST)
+3.0 Clinical Negligence Scheme for Trusts ("CNST")

 - 3.1 The CNST covers incidents which occur in the context of NHS Trust employment.
-When a claim is made against the NHS, it will be alleged that clinicians have failed to work to a suitably professional standard and that, as a consequence, the patient has suffered injury and/or loss. - 3.2 To succeed in a claim against the Trust, the patient needs to prove: - that the treatment fell below an accepted standard of competence; and

-- that he/she has suffered an injury; and - that it is more likely than not that the injury would have been avoided, or less severe, with proper treatment.
+When a claim is made against the NHS, it will be alleged that clinicians have failed to work to a suitably professional standard and that, consequently, the patient has suffered injury and/or loss. - 3.2 To succeed in a claim against the Trust, the patient needs to prove: - the treatment fell below an accepted standard of competence; and - that he/she has suffered an injury; and - that it is more likely than not that the injury would have been avoided, or less severe, with proper treatment.

-When a Clinical Negligence claim is made against the Trust (as a member of CNST), the Trust remains the legal defendant, however the NHSR takes over full responsibility for handling the claim and meeting the associated costs.

-- 3.3 When a significant litigation risk has been established, and a realistic valuation of a possible claim has been made, the matter becomes reportable to the NHSR. - 3.4 The NHSR maintains a carefully selected panel of firms of specialist solicitors who represent the interests of the NHS when claims are made.
-Whenever possible and appropriate the NHSR attempts to settle claims before they reach court.
+- 3.3 When a clinical negligence claim is made against the Trust (as a member of CNST), the Trust remains the legal defendant, however NHSR takes over full responsibility for handling the claim and meeting the associated costs. - 3.4 When a significant litigation risk has been established, and a realistic valuation of a possible claim has been made, the matter becomes reportable to NHSR. - 3.5 NHSR maintains a carefully selected panel of firms of specialist solicitors who represent the interests of the NHS when claims are made.
+Whenever possible and appropriate NHSR attempts to settle claims before they reach court.

-The Risk Pooling Schemes for Trusts (RPST)
+4.0 Risk Pooling Schemes for Trusts ("RPST")